The facts about getting sole parental responsibility …

 How a Child Custody Lawyer Can Help

 While it is possible to file for divorce without using an attorney, fighting for parental responsibilities is a much more challenging prospect.
-You might consider contacting divorce lawyers in Sydney who has the experience needed to approach the courts and provide testimony in a manner that can get faster results.
+You might consider contacting divorce lawyers who have the experience needed to approach the courts and provide testimony in a manner that can get faster results.

 Once you have the legal beagle on your side, don’t hesitate to reach out to the community for emotional support.
 Other mums are working through this, too.